bradleybossard/pandoc_resume/resume.md

 ----

->  Senior developer with over 15 years of experience.
+>  Senior developer and [Xoogler](http://google.about.com/od/wx/g/xooglers.htm) with over 15 years of experience.
 I enjoy solving interesting problems and learning new technologies.
-There has never been a more exciting time to be a developer.

 ----